"Shall We Dig Deeper?": Designing and Evaluating Strategies for LLM Agents to Advance Knowledge Co-Construction in Asynchronous Online Discussions: Experiment Design

-Figure \ref{fig:study-procedure} illustrates the experimental procedure.
-Participants first completed a pre-task survey to collect demographic information and confirm eligibility, followed by a task briefing.
-They then participated in five sequential one-day discussion threads, each involving a distinct topic.
-To mitigate carry-over effects, conditions were counterbalanced using a balanced Latin square design.
 Following each daily discussion, participants completed an in-task survey to provide condition-specific feedback.
 Upon completing all threads, participants took part in a semi-structured interview to explore their knowledge co-construction experiences, perceptions of different styles, and underlying rationales behind their behaviors.
 Participants were compensated at the local standard hourly rate.